buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

 The zc.recipe.egg recipe can be used to install various types if distutils distributions as eggs.
 It takes a number of options:

-distribution
-   The distribution specifies the distribution requirement.

-   This is a requirement as defined by setuptools.

-   If not specified, the distribution defaults to the part name.
+eggs

-   Multiple requirements can be given, separated by newlines.
-Each requirement has to be on a separate line.
+    A list of eggs to install given as one ore more setuptools requirement strings.
+Each string must be given on a separate line.

 find-links
    A list of URLs, files, or directories to search for distributions.